Planting Ground Cherries

 Transplant ground cherries after all danger of frost has passed and the soil is thoroughly warm.
 Raised beds are best for growing ground cherries, especially in heavy clay soils, because the plants need good drainage.
 Work a couple inches of compost into the soil before planting.
 Like tomatoes, ground cherries sprout roots along their stems, so plant seedlings deeply, leaving three sets of leaves above the soil line.
 Set the plants three feet apart in rows three to four feet apart.
 Ground cherries produce up to 300 fruits per plant and bear nonstop until frost.
 Four to six plants are sufficient for the average-sized family.

 Mulch lightly to suppress weeds and conserve soil moisture.
-The plant thrives best with two inches of water per week.
+Ground cherries thrives best with two inches of water per week.
 Spray the plants with diluted fish fertilizer when they set flowers and again two weeks later.

-The undersized cages sold for tomatoes work perfectly for supporting lightweight ground cherry plants, and will keep them from sprawling.
+The undersized cages sold for tomatoes work perfectly for supporting lightweight ground cherries and will keep them from sprawling.

 Suppress weeds and make harvesting easier by growing ground cherries on landscape fabric.
 Before planting, spread the cloth over the bed and secure with landscaping pins.
 Then cut holes into the fabric and plant seedlings.